savishy/simple-dropbox-client/README.md

 * This tool uses the [Dropbox Java Core API](https://www.dropbox.com/developers-v1/core/start/java).
 The core libraries are already packaged into the repo.
 * This is an Eclipse project, so you can import it into Eclipse as File > Import > Existing Projects into Workspace.
 * You will need ant if you want to build from the command-line.
+* This tool depends on a dropbox.properties in `pwd` with the following properties.

+	APP_KEY=Dropbox App Key
+	APP_SECRET=Dropbox App Secret

 ## Syntax